What is ITAD and How Does it Work?

 IT asset disposition must be completed in accordance with industry regulations and standards.
 These include:

 - HIPPA/HITECH– The Health Insurance Portability and Accountability Act and the Health Information Technology for Economic and Clinical Health Act are federal regulations that govern the privacy and security of healthcare data.

 - SOX– Sarbanes-Oxley Act of 2012 is a federal law that sets standards for public companies and their management.

 - FACTA– The Fair and Accurate Credit Transactions Act is meant to protect consumers from identity theft.
 It requires organizations to institute a proper disposal of consumer information.

-- PCI- This stands for Payment Card Industry Data Security Standard.
-Although not required by federal law in the US, its implementation differs from state to state.
+- PCI– Stands for Payment Card Industry Data Security Standard.
+Although not required by federal law in the US, the requirement of its implementation differs from state to state.
 PCI DSS is strict on any form of access to cardholder data.

-These rules and regulations are continually evolving and therefore require a great deal of attention to detail.
-Request for reports and certifications from your vendor to make sure the process runs as smoothly as it should.
+These rules and regulations are continually evolving and require a great deal of attention to detail.
+Request for reports and certifications from your vendor at every step of the process to make sure that every necessary industry legal standard is met.

-At All Green, we provide quality asset retirement services designed to maximize data security and asset value.
-Being a leading certified company, we make it our uttermost duty to ensure our services meet our client’s exact needs.
+At All Green Recycling, we provide quality asset retirement services designed to maximize data security and asset value.
+As a leading certified company, we make it our highest priority to ensure our services meet our client’s exact needs.
 Contact us today or request a free quote.